top of page

 View All

-< Back EEG Pipeline EEG stands for electroencephalography, which is a technique used to measure electrical activity in the brain.
-EEG is a non-invasive way to collect data from the brain.
-Follow this pipeline to collect and analyze EEG data.
-1 Collect Data The recorded data will be saved as a .mff file.
-This will need to be moved to the appropriate folder in Box.
-2 Import Data The data will need to be opened in BESA on one of the analysis computers.
-3 Re-reference Data You need to convert the data to an average reference.
-4 Set Channel Locations Select the files that specifies the channel locations.
-5 Delete or Interpolate Bad Channels You may want to delete channels that are too noisy, such as the ones around the face.
-6 Filtering We use filters to take out signals that are definitley not brain data.
+EEG Pipeline BESA - Updated 2023 1 Collect Data There are hundreds of sites with free, downloadable EEG data that can be imported into BESA.
+Next 2 Import Data After choosing a dataset, isolate the raw EEG data from the metadata and other contextual information about the experiment.
+Next 3 Re-reference Data You need to convert the data to an average reference.
+Next 4 Set Channel Locations Select the files that specifies the channel locations.
+Next 5 Delete or Interpolate Bad Channels You may want to delete channels that are too noisy, such as the ones around the face.
+Next 6 Filtering We use filters to take out signals that are definitley not brain data.
 You need to filter out the very low (<0.01-0.1 Hz) and very high frequencies (>50-100 Hz), as well as the 60 Hz line noise from the ambient electrical wires.
-7 Run ICA ICA is used to separate out the data into its various signal sources, which are both neural and non-neural.
-8 Epoching For each stimulus, we want to extract a segment of data just before and just after the stimulus.
-9 Baseline Removal The signal recorded just before the stimulus is considered the baseline.
+Next 7 Run ICA ICA is used to separate out the data into its various signal sources, which are both neural and non-neural.
+Next 8 Epoching For each stimulus, we want to extract a segment of data just before and just after the stimulus.
+Next 9 Baseline Removal The signal recorded just before the stimulus is considered the baseline.
 This is comprised of neural activity that is not in response to the stimulus as well as noise.
 This baseline is subtracted from the entire epoch, leaving the neural activity that occured in response to the stimulus.
-10 Component Rejection Once you've run ICA on a dataset, it is possible to reject non-neural signal sources.
+Next 10 Component Rejection Once you've run ICA on a dataset, it is possible to reject non-neural signal sources.
 This section explains how to do that and explains the Sasica plug in.
-11 Sorting by Stimulus Type Separating the data for each stimulus type into its own file.
-12 Averaging Trials Separating the data for each stimulus type into its own file.
-13 Check the Data Head Plots Plot the head maps for the time ranges of interest Download Waveforms Plot the waveforms of the averaged data Download Grand Averaging Averaging all of the data of one type together (such as all face data / scene data) Download 14 Analyze the Data Average Amplitudes Wavelet Analysis Fourier Transforms Phase Coherence Download Resources Filename Key Download Automation Scripts Download EEGLAB Scripts Download Other Download
+Next 11 Sorting by Stimulus Type Separating the data for each stimulus type into its own file.
+Next 12 Averaging Trials Separating the data for each stimulus type into its own file.
+Next 13 Check the Data Head Plots Plot the head maps for the time ranges of interest Download Waveforms Plot the waveforms of the averaged data Download Grand Averaging Averaging all of the data of one type together (such as all face data / scene data) Download 14 Analyze the Data Average Amplitudes Wavelet Analysis Fourier Transforms Phase Coherence Download Resources Filename Key Download Automation Scripts Download EEGLAB Scripts Download Other Download

 View All